 - Where applicable, the amount of tax which has already been paid by the fund manager on your behalf.

-The tax voucher provides you with the information you’ll need for your self-assessment tax return form, which you’ll need to complete and return to HMRC.
+The tax voucher provides you with the information you’ll need for your self-assessment tax return form, which you may need to complete and return to HMRC.

 If you’ve received income from more than one fund of this kind – for example, dividend payments from three funds investing in shares – you’ll need to add up the total amount and insert the figure in the appropriate boxes on the tax return form.

-Don’t forget, there’s an annual deadline for completing your self-assessment tax return form, and paying any tax due.
+Don’t forget, there’s an annual deadline for completing your self-assessment tax return form, if you have to complete one, and paying any tax due.
 If you miss these deadlines, you’ll have to pay a fine.
 To find out more about this, and tax issues in general, you can visit the HMRC website.

 Pension Wise has been set up by the government and offers free and impartial guidance for people retiring with defined contribution pensions.
 It will help you understand what your choices are and how they work.